mcmoodoo/mcmoodoo/src/content/BlogPosts/borrowing-against-polymarket-positions.md

 Let traders borrow stablecoins against those wrapped positions through Morpho Markets (around 77% LTV).
 This is the current implementation—leverage is available, but borrowing loops must be managed manually.

 We knew degens would push it to the edge, so looping was possible, but had to be done manually.
 It became a prediction-markets × DeFi-lending POC, and it worked: users could take leveraged positions on prediction outcomes using their wrapped tokens as collateral.

+A single chain version of the Leveraged Polymarket Positions is [here](https://github.com/mcmoodoo/leveraged-prediction-positions).
+It focuses on Morpho as the custom lending/borrowing layer.

 **Currently, borrowing loops are manual**—each user has to manage leverage themselves: